bOti234/roguelike-game-with-pygame-library/docs/UPDATES.md

 -Separated and moved updates and todos, now they are in 'docs' folder.

 -Updated readme to a description and help for the game.

+### Update v1.4.2

+-Progressed with pytests, made the old ones faster and more efficient.

+-Added test features to someof the functions.
+Whenever a function would've called another function at it's end, when the test runs, this won't happen anymore.

+-Now every time a sound plays during test, it still plays, but it will be muted.